Wielding/WieldingAnsi/README.md

 ![output](images/write-wansi.png)

-You can completely disable the Wansi colors and styles by setting `$Wansi.Enabled` to `$false`.
-This will keep all padding the same and adjust the return values from `ConvertTo-AnsiString` to reflect the lack of ANSI codes in the returned `Value`.

 Wansi Tokens
 ------------
-Wansi tokens have the same names as the `$Wansi` class properties and are delimited with `{:` and `:}`
+Wansi tokens have the same names as the `$Wansi` class properties and are delimited with `{:` and `:}`.
+These tokens can be embedded in strings passed to `Write-Wansi` and `ConvertTo-AnsiString` which will convert them to the associated `$Wansi` class property.
+You can see this in action by checking out my Powershell `ls` replacement project at https://github.com/Wielding/WieldingLs.
+It uses Wansi tokens to apply styles to directory listings while mimicking the **nix* `ls` command.

 All Wansi tokens are case sensitive.
 If you don't use proper case the token will not be recognized and will be seen in your result instead of converted to an ANSI sequence.